org-metaeffekt/metaeffekt-container-annex/README.md

 installed packages and additional files and produces a PDF document that lists all elements of the container with license metadata.

+Check out the resulting PDF in:
+`documentation/ae-container-annex/target/ae-container-annex-HEAD-SNAPSHOT-en.pdf`

 ### Disclaimer
 The project does not include further meta data from other sources.
-Some additional meta data is supplied in metaeffekt-container-annex/inventory.
+Some additional meta data will be supplied in metaeffekt-container-annex/inventory.
 This is currently for illustration purposes, only.
 All metadata in the inventory have been generated using automated tools.
 No review and clearing of the meta data was performed.